-Try to use the rotary cutters only with a mat – this prevents damage to your cutting surface and ultimately prevent the dulling of the blades of the rotary cutter.
-A self healing mat is the best as the rotary cutter blades would not damage the mat.
-You can also use hard mats – these do not self heal but most do not cut easily so the effect maybe the same.
+Try to use the rotary cutters only with a mat – this prevents damage to your cutting surface and ultimately prevents the dulling of the blades of the rotary cutter.
+A self-healing mat is the best as the rotary cutter blades would not damage the mat.
+You can also use hard mats – these do not self-heal but most do not cut easily so the effect may be the same.

-Prepare your fabric for cutting – i.e find the grain line of your fabric correct.
+Prepare your fabric for cutting – i.e find the grain line of your fabric.
 You can follow the post on grain line here.
 If the grain line is not right however clean cut you have made the garment will have that ‘not-right’ feel.